Why does the Workers’ Compensation insurance company refuse to pay you a large settlement on your work injury claim?

 In the event you have received an offer that you think is unfair, then you should ask an experienced Workers’ Compensation lawyer what they think.
 This will not cost you any money.

 Questions about your work injury?
-Feel free to contact Illinois Work Comp Attorney Dirk May at 309-827-4371.
+Feel free to contact Illinois Workers’ Compensation Attorney Dirk May with Williams and Swee at 309-827-4371.